-- a Bachelor's degree from an accredited institution in Sociology, Criminal Justice, Social Work or a related social science field: - satisfactory completion of prerequisite courses: sociological theory, social research methods and elementary social statistics; - 3.
-1,200 or more points based on the formula of 150 times the last 60 hours undergraduate cumulative grade point average plus the General Test (Verbal and Quantitative) score of the Graduate Record Examination for regular admission status.
-A student not eligible for regular admission may be admitted with conditional status if the student has 1,250 points based on the formula of 200 times the last 60 hours undergraduate cumulative grade point average plus the General Test (Verbal and Quantitative) score of the Graduate Record Examination; - 4. completed application for admission and payment of application fee on file in the Graduate Admissions office.
+- 1. a Bachelor's degree from an accredited institution in Sociology, Criminal Justice, Social Work or a related social science field; - 2. satisfactory completion of prerequisite courses: sociological theory, social research methods and elementary social statistics; - GRE Score (Quantitative Reasoning and Verbal Reasoning sections only).
+ETS has changed the GRE scoring methodology, please check with your graduate advisor for details regarding GRE requirements for admission; - 4. completed application for admission and payment of application fee on file in the Admissions office.